The Sony FX3 Camera Long-Term Review - Why I Chose It Over a Canon

 Canon vs. Sony

-The FX3 is an excellent camera for literally anyone, especially the filmmaker who wants to own one versatile camera kit that can do it all.
+The FX3 is an excellent choice for almost anyone, especially filmmakers who want a single, versatile camera that can handle just about everything.

 FX3 vs. A7SIII